owenmonroe/knowledge_periodicals_text_reuse/007_transcripts3.md

 The Tibet Goat.

 Of all the domestic goats, this is the most valuable from the material which it furnishes for the production of those elegant shawls manufactured in the valley of Kashmir and its immediate vicinity.
 Few goats of this species have been seen in Europe, most probably from the difficulty of preserving their lives through the various changes of climate to which they must be exposed, and a journey from the bleak mountains of Tibet to the shores of countries so far distant from their own climb.
 They are by no means hearty animals when taken from their native hills, but soon pine and die if not attended to with extreme care.
-In the vessels in which the writer of this article returned from India, there were six of these animals, intended as a present for Her Majesty Queen Charlotte of England.
-But they all died during the passage.
+In the vessels in which the writer of this article returned from India, there were six of these animals, intended as a present for Her Majesty Queen Charlotte of England, but they all died during the passage.

 The shawl goat is small.
 None of those just referred to much exceed 2 feet in height.
 In confirmation of this I give the proportion set down by MF Cuvier.
 It is of moderate stature, being 2 feet high to the Withers, and its length from the snout to the inosculation of the tail, about two feet 10 inches.
 Its head from the tip of the snout between the horns is 9 inches, and its tail 5.
 Like the yak already described*, these goats are covered with long, fine hair, reaching nearly to the ground and almost entirely concealing their legs, which gives an ungainly appearance to their movements except when they gamble about their native mountains.
 They are indeed Beautiful Creatures.
 The long WAVY hair undulating over their bodies or raised by their eccentric motions gives grace to every attitude.
 Their hair waves slightly, but is not crisped like that of the Angola goats upon the head and neck.
 The coat is generally black, but white on every other part of the body, though it is sometimes all white and occasionally of a very pale grey.